Meet Zena

 weeks, when she meditated from nine to eleven hours every day.

-In exotic Kathmandu, Nepal, for over seven years Zena was administrator and assistant teacher
+In exotic Kathmandu, Nepal, for over seven years Zenna was administrator and assistant teacher

 at Patanjali Yoga Center, where she helped teach twelve one-month International Yoga Teacher

-In Edmonton from 1997 to 2004 Zena taught for the YMCA, The City of Edmonton,
+In Edmonton from 1997 to 2004 Zenna taught for the YMCA, The City of Edmonton,

 (Commonwealth Sports & Fitness Centre), Metro Continuing Education, and at Workers’